-You’ll also manage and respond to your Google reviews from your Google My Business account — more on why that’s important in #9 next.
+You’ll also manage and respond to your Google reviews from your Google Business Profile account — more on why that’s important in #9 next.

-Again, make sure you keep ALL your contact information updated in your Google My Business account since inaccurate information will actually prevent Google from pulling up your practice in searches.
+Again, make sure you keep ALL your contact information updated in your Google Business Profile account since inaccurate information will actually prevent Google from pulling up your practice in searches.

-If your address OR hours change (like for holidays) make SURE to update it in Google My Business!
+If your address OR hours change (like for holidays) make SURE to update it in Google Business Profile!

 Nothing is more frustrating than thinking a business is open according to its hours listed on Google, but then, it’s not.